Use of Personal Information

 - details about whether you own your property, rent it or live with others;

-- information you make public (for example on social media and on public registers);
+- publicly available information (for example on the internet, on social media and on public registers);

 - your proposed or financed vehicle details for motor finance;